Information for Scholarship Recipients

 You have been entrusted with a named scholarship because we know you will represent the university well and that you will take advantage of the mentoring and networking opportunities that come with the scholarship.

 You will notice on your financial aid award that, while the dollar amount of your scholarship may remain the same, the name of your scholarship will change.
 This does not affect the bottom line of your financial aid award, nor does it affect your student account billing statement.
-For additional information, visit the Office of Student Financial Planning's website.
+Office of Student Financial Planning provides more information.

 What does Donor Relations do for Students